You might be paying too much in property taxes.

 How long does the process take?

-It depends on Harris County's schedule, but here's the typical timeline.
+It depends on the County's schedule, but here's the typical timeline.
 Once you authorize us, we file your protest before the May 15 deadline.
 The county then schedules an informal hearing with an appraiser, which typically happens between June and August.
 Most cases settle at that stage.
 If your case needs to go to a formal Appraisal Review Board hearing, it may run into the fall.
 We'll keep you updated by email at each step, so you never have to wonder where things stand.

 How does the 10% fee work?